ros2/ros2_documentation/source/Tutorials/Advanced/Recording-A-Bag-From-Your-Own-Node-CPP.rst

 .. code-block:: console

-  ros2 pkg create --build-type ament_cmake --license Apache-2.0 bag_recorder_nodes --dependencies example_interfaces rclcpp rosbag2_cpp std_msgs
+  ros2 pkg create --build-type ament_cmake --license Apache-2.0 bag_recorder_nodes --dependencies example_interfaces rclcpp rosbag2_cpp example_interfaces

 Your terminal will return a message verifying the creation of your package ``bag_recorder_nodes`` and all its necessary files and folders.
 The ``--dependencies`` argument will automatically add the necessary dependency lines to ``package.xml`` and ``CMakeLists.txt``.